-- Identification of weak early learning skills at the start and end of Foundation Stage - Ongoing teacher and LSA observation and assessment within the classroom, and attainment in termly and/or termly standardised tests showing one or more of the following: - > The child is working at a level below the national expectation for their year group
+- Identification of weak early learning skills at the start and end of Foundation Stage - Ongoing teacher and LSA observation and assessment within the classroom, and attainment in termly and/or termly standardised tests showing one or more of the following: - > The child is working at a level below the national expectation for their year group - > The attainment gap between the child and their peers is getting wider - > A previous rate of progress is not being maintained - > Little progress is being made, even when teaching has targeted a child's identified area of weakness

-- The attainment gap between the child and their peers is getting wider - A previous rate of progress is not being maintained - > Little progress is being made, even when teaching has targeted a child's identified area of weakness - Low scores in diagnostic testing - Weak social and emotional literacy skills - Self-help skills or social and personal skills are inappropriate to the child's chronological age - Diagnosis of a previously unidentified medical condition, communication problem or sensory impairment - For a child who is new to the school, records from the previous school indicating that additional intervention has been in place - Parental concerns regarding academic progress, behaviour, social adjustment and/or communication skills - Other adults' concerns e.g. from medical services, Educational Psychologist, Children's Services.
+- Low scores in diagnostic testing - Social Emotional and Mental Health needs - Self-help skills or social and personal skills are inappropriate to the child's chronological age - Diagnosis of a previously unidentified medical condition, communication problem or sensory impairment - For a child who is new to the school, records from the previous school indicating that additional intervention has been in place - Parental concern regarding academic progress, behaviour, social adjustment and/or communication skills - Other adults' concerns e.g. from medical services, educational psychologist, Children's Services.